Wall Prep for Painting: Essential Steps for Flawless Results

 Caulk Along Trim and Joints

 Caulking along trim, corners, and seams is one of the most important steps for achieving a professional-looking paint job.
 As the saying goes, “caulk and paint make it what it ain’t.”
-Caulk helps create smooth transitions and seals up any cracks or gaps so you end up with a flawless finish.
+Caulk seals gaps and creates smooth transitions so your final finish looks flawless.

-Inspect the room carefully, looking for any spots where trim meets walls, corners join, or seams are visible.
-These areas are prime candidates for caulk.
-Run your finger along them to feel for any cracks or gaps.
-Even small imperfections should be caulked for the best results.
+Carefully inspect where trim meets walls, where corners join, and along seams.
+These spots often have cracks or gaps that need filling.
+Run your finger along edges to feel for imperfections.
+Even tiny gaps should be caulked for the best results.

-Load caulk into your caulk gun and cut the tip to a 45-degree angle, making an opening about 1/4 inch wide.
-Hold the caulk gun at a 45-degree angle to the wall and apply steady pressure to push out caulk as you slide along the seam or crack.
+Place a tube of caulk into your caulk gun and cut the tip at a 45-degree angle, leaving an opening about 1/4 inch wide.
+Hold the gun at a similar angle to the wall and apply steady pressure, running a bead along each seam or crack.

-Do a final inspection to ensure all gaps, seams and imperfections have been caulked smoothly and evenly.
+Do a final inspection to confirm all seams and joints are caulked evenly.
 Touch up as needed.
-Your patience and diligence will pay off with a professional, flawless paint finish.
-Once dry, you’re ready to start painting!
+Once dry, you’re ready to paint—and the effort will show in a seamless, professional finish.

 Cover Floors and Furniture